MozaikAgency/wp-theme-starter/theme/library/resp-images/README.md

 	<script async defer src="https://cdnjs.cloudflare.com/ajax/libs/picturefill/2.3.1/picturefill.min.js"></scrip>

-For compatibility with even older browsers (IE7+) you will need to add the following snipper in the head of your theme, *right after the **opening** `<head>` tag.*
+For compatibility with even older browsers (IE7+) you will need to add the following snippet in the head of your theme, *right after the **opening** `<head>` tag.*
 (Or use [Modernizr](http://modernizr.com/) which includes the shim)